Our City Our Plan

 • Please describe the 'special purpose' definition regarding map references - technical report for critical corridor analysis (map 18)?

-Janice Hipperson asked almost 3 years ago
+Janice Hipperson asked over 3 years ago

 The Special purpose zone is one of 23 zones the City uses to regulate land uses in City Plan.